 Humble beginnings, started by the dreams of a few, moved on to acquire the foreshore rights in Fisherman's Cove in 1951 with a small cottage for a clubhouse.
 By 1963 the clubhouse you see overlooking the moorage was completed and then extensively updated in 2012.
 Much of the work carried out on Club projects is through members' volunteering labour and expertise; volunteering is a mainstay of Club participation and camaraderie.

 Many accomplishments over the years have contributed immensely to the enjoyment all the members have for "messing about in boats".
 The annual Southern Straits Yacht Race brings sailors and boats to the Straits of Georgia to challenge each other in the boisterous spring weather conditions.
 Outstations have been added at Gambier Island and Kendrick Island and more recently with leased space in Pender Harbour and Telegraph Harbour.
 The Club sail training program, designed to help youngsters and adults become proficient in the skills of sailing, is now one of the premier such programs available to anyone in the community, not just Club members.
 To serve this program, the Sailing Center was built in 2002 as a focus for activity and learning in all aspects of small boat sailing.

-The Club has grown to about 700 members and encompasses juniors (starting at age 4), intermediates, active and associates, plus some non-resident and senior members.
+The Club has grown to about 700 members and encompasses juniors (starting at age 4), intermediates, active and associates, plus affiliate members and some non-resident and senior members.
 The philosophy is that you are never too old or too young to be "messing about in boats."
 New members are always welcome as the objective of the organization is to allow as many sailors and would-be sailors as possible to take their passion for boating to the next level.
 Being a member of the Club just makes boating more enjoyable.
 The West Vancouver Yacht Club is an active community of boaters offering a lifetime of enjoyment with family and friends.